National Frog Jumping Day (May 13)

 Related Recipes for the Holiday

-- Frog in the Pond – A nostalgic Australian party treat featuring green jelly (gelatin) topped with a chocolate frog sitting in the middle.
-It’s easy to make, visually fun, and always a hit with young kids.
+- Frog in the Pond – a classic Australian party treat using green jelly and a chocolate frog.
+Simple, nostalgic, and always popular with young kids.

 Links to Resources